jeffpar/mandelbot/README.md

 	{% include mandelbot.html id="mandelbot1" %}

-Examples of both "inline" and "predefined" Mandelbots can be found on the [demo page](demos/two/INDEX.md) for [Two Mandelbots](http://mandelbot.net/demos/two/).
+Examples of both "inline" and "predefined" Mandelbots can be found on the [demo page](/demos/two/INDEX.md) for [Two Mandelbots](http://mandelbot.net/demos/two/).

+There are also per-page properties that affect all Mandelbots on a page.
+For example, setting *developer* to **true** at the top of the page (inside the Front Matter):

+	developer: true

+will load the uncompiled version of [mandelbot.js](src/mandelbot.js), as [this page](http://mandelbot.net/demos/uncompiled/) demonstrates.

 Mandelbots support the following properties: